abpio/abp-commercial-docs/en/modules/language-management.md

 export class AppRoutingModule {}
 ```

-> If you have generated your project via the startup template, you do not have to do anything, because it already has both `LanguageManagementConfigModule` and `LanguageManagementModule`.
+> If you have generated your project via the startup template, you do not have to do anything because it already has both `LanguageManagementConfigModule` and `LanguageManagementModule`.

 <h4 id="h-language-management-module-options">Options</h4>